History of Lake Lure

 With the collapse of the economy in 1929 Morse’s company was unable to hold onto the lake and surrounding area.
 They were able to keep Chimney Rock Park and the family continued to run it until the state of North Carolina purchased it in 2007 as part of a larger state park acquisition process.

 Instead of one large resort Lake Lure has become a popular vacation destination of privately owned homes.
 Families have spent their summer vacations here for generations because of the vision of Lucius Morse.

 In the 1930’s the Lodge was built by the North Carolina highway patrol as a retreat for patrolmen and their families.
 They would fly in by seaplane and spend time with their families and other officers to relax and enjoy the peaceful surroundings.
 The Lodge opened to the public as The Lodge on Lake Lure in 1990.
 As the only lakefront lodging in Lake Lure, it offers a uniquely relaxing experience to its visitors.
-Its Tree Tops Dining Room offers the perfect breakfast with stunning views of Lake Lure and Hickory Nut Gorge mountains, and Friday and Saturday evening dinners.
+Its Tree Tops Dining Room offers the perfect breakfast with stunning views of Lake Lure and Hickory Nut Gorge mountains, and Wednesday through Saturday evening dinners.